ssjshields/pz-toolbox/README.md

 # Project Zomboid Toolbox
 A collection of lightweight tools which can be utilized to make playing & managing Project Zomboid easier.

-Designed for Windows, but these functions could be migrated to other platforms.
+Designed for Windows and Project Zomboid dedicated servers, but these functions could be migrated to other platforms.

 THIS REPO IS A WIP - CONTENT SUBJECT TO CHANGE